Mehdi-sellam/IPTVStoreERP/README.md

 # Enterprise Resource Planning (ERP) System for IPTV Online Store

-This project is an ERP system developed for managing stock within an IPTV online store.
+This project is a web applicatin ERP system, developed for managing stuff, customers and stock within an IPTV online store.

 ## Technologies Used:
 - **C#**
 - **ASP.NET**
 - **WebForms**
 - **Microsoft SQL Server** (Database is protected, further information will be provided in the future)
+- **Microsoft Visual Studio 2022** (Development environment)

 ---